Börek: Balkans

-Albania
+Albania and Kosovo

 In Albania, this dish is called byrek.
-In Kosovo and few other regions byrek is also known as "pite".
+In Kosovo and few other regions, byrek is also known as "pite".
 Byrek is traditionally made with several layers of dough that have been thinly rolled out by hand.
-The final form can be small, individual triangles, especially from street vendors called 'Byrektore' which sell byrek and other traditional pastries and drinks.
+The final form can be small, individual triangles, especially from street vendors called "byrektore" which sell byrek and other traditional pastries and drinks.
 It can also be made as one large byrek that is cut into smaller pieces.
 There are different regional variations of byrek.
 It can be served cold or hot.

-The most common fillings include: cheese (especially gjizë, salted curd cheese), ground meat and onions (ragù style filling), spinach and eggs, milk and eggs with pre-baked dough layers, but it can also be made with tomato and onions, peppers and beans, potato or a sweet filling of pumpkin, nettles (known as byrek me hithra), or kidney beans (popular in winter).
+The most common fillings include: cheese (especially gjizë, salted curd cheese), ground meat and onions (ragù-style filling), spinach and eggs, milk and eggs with pre-baked dough layers, it can also be made with tomato and onions, peppers and beans, potato or a sweet filling of pumpkin, nettles (known as byrek me hithra), or kidney beans (byrek me fasule) which is popular in winter.

+There are mainly two categories of Albanian Byrek.
+The house byrek (byrek shtëpie) and triangle byrek (byrek trekendësh), the latter being mostly used as street food.

 Lakror is an Albanian pie dish from southern Albania.
 The pie is sometimes called a type of byrek pastry.
 Lakror is generally filled with a variety of greens or meats.
 Another related dish is Fli, typical from the North of Albania and Kosovo.
 It is made up of layers of a flour and water batter, cream and butter.
 Traditionally, it is baked on embers like lakror.